ProgramCrafter/salsa-iwj-otter/README.md

 In the simplest case:
   otter join-game unix:<user>::<game-name>
+e.g.
+  otter join-game unix:ijackson::test

 See otter --help for further options, including setting your nick.

-Currently when a new player joins a game (with the `otter` command), all the other players must restart.
+Currently when a new player joins a game (with the `otter` command), all the other players must reload the page.

 CREATING A GAME